Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 * You have a long-running task and you don't want it to tie up the CPU on your own machine.
 * You have a parallelizable task and would like to run it (either on multiple CPUs on a single machine, or in a cluster of many machines).
 * You want to run R in your web browser (using RStudio Server).
-* The AMI contains many packages (such as RGraphviz) which can be very difficult to install and configure.
+* The AMI contains many packages which can be very difficult to install and configure.

 See below for more specific scenarios.